AdaptableTools/ab-website/src/pages/index.md

 ---
 templateKey: index-page
 image: /img/Carousel7.png
-title: Let Adaptable Tools give you the power of your data
+title: Let Adaptable Tools unleash the power of your data
 subtitle: See for yourself
 mainpitch:
   title: Data Tools to Take Control